JoshuaWise/jellypromise/README.md

 #### *static* Promise.race(*iterable*) -> *promise*

-Returns a promise that resolves or rejects with the same value/exception as the first resolved/rejected promise in the `iterable` argument.
+Returns a promise that fulfills or rejects with the same value/exception as the first fulfilled/rejected promise in the `iterable` argument.

 Non-promise values in the `iterable` are treated like already-fulfilled promises.

 #### *static* Promise.all(*iterable*) -> *promise*

 Returns a promise for an `iterable` of promises.
 The returned promise is rejected if any of promises in `iterable` are rejected.
-Otherwise, it is resolved with an array of each fulfillment value, respectively.
+Otherwise, it is fulfilled with an array of each fulfillment value, respectively.

 Non-promise values in the `iterable` are treated like already-fulfilled promises.